ehson222/sweetWifi/README.md

 ## Results:

-Although we did not win any awards, we definitely learned valuable lessons to apply next time (I was fortunate enough to win my next hackathon at HackAttack QC).
+Although we only won best first time hacker app award.
+We definitely learned valuable lessons to apply next time.
 Primarily we were new to android studio, online databases and how they should work, time constraints were as real as ever (24 hour hackathon) and coming up with ideas that would work.

 <p align="center">
     <img src="Gif2.gif" alt="Image" width="800" height="600" />